pmem/pmem.github.io/content/memkind/manpages/hbwmalloc.3.md

 >HBW_PAGESIZE_2MB
 >:  The two megabyte page size option.
-**Note:** This page size requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** This page size requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 >HBW_PAGESIZE_1GB (DEPRECATED)
 >:  This option allows the user to specify arbitrary sizes backed by 1GB chunks of huge pages.
 Huge pages are allocated even if the size is not a modulo of 1GB.
-**Note:** This page size requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+**Note:** This page size requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

 >HBW_PAGESIZE_1GB_STRICT (DEPRECATED)
 >:  The total size of the allocation must be a multiple of 1GB with this option, otherwise the allocation will fail.
-Note: This page size requires huge pages configuration described in [SYSTEM CONFIGURATION](#system-configuration) section.
+Note: This page size requires huge pages configuration described in the [SYSTEM CONFIGURATION](#system-configuration) section.

->**Note:** **HBW_PAGESIZE_2MB**, **HBW_PAGESIZE_1GB** and **HBW_PAGESIZE_1GB_STRICT** options are not supported with **HBW_POLICY_INTERLEAVE** policy.
+>**Note:** **HBW_PAGESIZE_2MB**, **HBW_PAGESIZE_1GB** and **HBW_PAGESIZE_1GB_STRICT** options are not supported with the **HBW_POLICY_INTERLEAVE** policy.

 `hbw_get_policy()`
 :   returns the current fallback policy when insufficient high bandwidth memory is available.

 `hbw_set_policy()`
 :   sets the current fallback policy.
-The policy can be modified only once in the lifetime of an application and before calling `hbw_malloc()`, `hbw_calloc()`, `hbw_realloc()`, `hbw_posix_memalign()`, or `hbw_posix_memalign_psize()` function.\
+The policy can be modified only once in the lifetime of an application and before calling any of: `hbw_malloc()`, `hbw_calloc()`, `hbw_realloc()`, `hbw_posix_memalign()`, or `hbw_posix_memalign_psize()` functions.\
-**Note:** If the policy is not set, than **HBW_POLICY_PREFERRED** will be used by default.
+**Note:** If the policy is not set, then **HBW_POLICY_PREFERRED** will be used by default.

 >HBW_POLICY_BIND
 >:  If insufficient high bandwidth memory from the nearest NUMA node is available to satisfy a request, the allocated pointer is set to *NULL* and *errno* is set to **ENOMEM**.
 If insufficient high bandwidth memory pages are available at fault time the Out Of Memory (OOM) Killer is triggered.
-Note that pages are faulted exclusively from the high bandwidth NUMA node nearest at time of allocation, not at time of fault.
+Note that pages are faulted exclusively from the high bandwidth NUMA node nearest at time of allocation, not at the time of fault.

 >HBW_POLICY_BIND_ALL
 >:  If insufficient high bandwidth memory is available to satisfy a request, the allocated pointer is set to *NULL* and errno is set to **ENOMEM**.
 If insufficient high bandwidth memory pages are available at fault time the Out Of Memory (OOM) Killer is triggered.
 Note that pages are faulted from the high bandwidth NUMA nodes.
-Nearest NUMA node is selected at time of page fault.
+Nearest NUMA node is selected at the time of page fault.

 >HBW_POLICY_PREFERRED
->:  If insufficient memory is available from the high bandwidth NUMA node closest at allocation time, fall back to standard memory (default) with the smallest NUMA distance.
+>:  If insufficient memory is available from the high bandwidth NUMA node closest at the allocation time, fall back to standard memory (default) with the smallest NUMA distance.

 >HBW_POLICY_INTERLEAVE
 >:  Interleave faulted pages from across all high bandwidth NUMA nodes using standard size pages (the Transparent Huge Page feature is disabled).

 `hbw_verify_memory_region()`
-:   verifies if memory region fully falls into high bandwidth memory.
-Returns 0 if memory address range from *addr* to *addr +* *size* is allocated in high bandwidth memory, -1 if any fragment of memory was not backed by high bandwidth memory (e.g. when memory is not initialized) or one of error codes described in [ERRORS](#errors) section.\
+:   verifies if a memory region fully falls into high bandwidth memory.
+Returns 0 if memory address range from *addr* to *addr +* *size* is allocated in high bandwidth memory, -1 if any fragment of memory was not backed by high bandwidth memory (e.g. when memory is not initialized) or one of error codes described in the [ERRORS](#errors) section.\
-**Note:** Using this function in production code may result in serious performance penalty.
+**Note:** Using this function in production code may result in a serious performance penalty.

 #### The *Flags* argument may include optional flags that modify function behavior: ####

 >HBW_TOUCH_PAGES
->:   Before checking pages, function will touch first byte of all pages in address range starting from *addr* to *addr +* *size* by read and write (so the content will be overwritten by the same data as it was read).
-Using this option may trigger Out Of Memory Killer.
+>:   Before checking pages, function will touch the first byte of all pages in address range starting from *addr* to *addr +* *size* by read and write (so the content will be overwritten by the same data as it was read).
+Using this option may trigger the Out Of Memory Killer.

 ## RETURN VALUE ##